 Mozart, Evanescence and the “Shadowdance” saga

-The Evanescence/ Mozart mashup of choral singers, violins, haunting lyrics, synth beats, and power guitars inspired a potential storyline for lead character Adriana Dupré.
+The Evanescence/ Mozart mashup of choral singers, violins, haunting lyrics, synth beats, and power guitars inspired a potential storyline for the lead character Adriana Dupré.

 Adriana would be out somewhere and hear a Mozart composition played by a rock band.
-Thing is, it’s a composition that Mozart wrote only or her.
+The thing is, it’s a composition that Mozart wrote only for her.
 He had never played it for anyone else.

 Adriana would investigate the band.
 They’d tell her “some crazy, drunk Euro guy” suggested the melody to them.
 An adventure would eventually lead Adriana back to Mozart himself.